X-death25/MD-IO/README.md

 Contributions, issues and feature requests are welcome!
 Feel free to open an [issue](https://github.com/X-death25/MD-IO/issues) or submit a pull request.

-You can also join my active Discord for realtime chat : https://discord.gg/qSycu7WTTH
+You can also join the active Discord for real-time chat: [discord.gg/qSycu7WTTH](https://discord.gg/qSycu7WTTH) 💬